Somewhere out there, someone is probably trying to invent a device that lets people taste and smell restaurant websites.

 Sure, restaurants are nothing without food.
 But it’s all about the dining experience, too – something that this beautiful New Orleans restaurant already knows.

-No matter the screen size, the viewport on Seaworthy’s website landing page is filled by an image of its stylish cocktail bar.
+No matter the screen size, the viewport on Seaworthy’s restaurant website home page is filled by an image of its stylish cocktail bar.

 As visitors scroll, they’re greeted by sumptuous photos of oysters, fresh salads, and chic summer drinks.

-Here’s what we love about this restaurant website:
+Here’s what we love about this great restaurant website:

 - Consistent theme.
-With sweet illustrations of mermaids and constellations, plus nautical blue and white colors, the site design feels personal and identifiable.
+With sweet illustrations of mermaids and constellations, plus nautical blue and white colors, the website design feels personal and identifiable.

 - Slick design elements.
 The floating nav bar guides you down the page where images are interspersed with chunks of information.

 - A story worth reading.
-In amongst the reservations form, menus, and location info is well-written copy that entices customers to find out more.
+In amongst the reservations form, menu items, business hours, and location info is well-written copy that entices customers to find out more.

 This humble New York establishment knows what it does well: burgers, beers, and fried stuff with cheese.

 Food photography takes center stage on this restaurant website.
-It’s a great first impression to give hungry future guests.
+It’s a great first impression to give hungry future guests and catch the visitor’s attention.

 Here’s everything to know about this website’s best features: